ros-drivers/usb_cam/README.md

 Follow the instructions on the ROS website to add the repository for ubuntu.
 ROS (install)[http://www.ros.org/wiki/fuerte/Installation/Ubuntu]

-Install it from repository (fuerte is stable).
+Install it from repository (groovy is stable).

     $ sudo aptitude install ros-groovy-desktop ros-groovy-image-view